 Other books in this series include Botswana

-Other books by this author include Botswana
+Other books by this author which I have reviewed include Botswana

 It’s another installment in the Travels with Gannon and Wyatt educational adventure series for middle-grade readers and revolving around two kids: Gannon and Wyatt with heart-stopping action.
 The books can be read in any order.

 This ARC was provided by NetGalley and Greenleaf Book Group Press in exchange for an honest review.

 “We’re on a quest for the kind of knowledge you can’t get from a textbook.”

 It’s ideal reading for middle-grade readers who love adventurous tales while parents will adore the inspirational aspect of doing what’s right.
 How much better to get in trouble for doing the right thing than getting in trouble simply for the sake of it!

 Parents who homeschool their kids may get some ideas from this as well.
 Actually, it could well give all parents ideas on using travel to help broaden their children’s horizons.
 And work on their writing skills, lol.
 Man, kids’ll hate me for saying that! *more laughter*